But First We Brunch!

 Step-by-Step Instructions

 In this recipe, I use a food processor to make the dough.
-This helps to incorporate the butter into smaller pieces, for slightly more compact crust.
+This helps to incorporate the butter into smaller pieces, for slightly more dense crust.
 Unlike the tender flaky layers in my regular pie crust, I wanted this to be just a bit sturdier.
 It is a hand pie after all.

 Making these pastries might look complicated, but broken down into steps, it's actually not really hard.
 Like my son-in-law says: "How do you eat an elephant?
 One bite at a time."
 We aren't eating an elephant, but the point is the same - take it one step at a time: